-- A declaration that the Minister's decision on kahawai TACCs are invalid and of no effect; and - b.
-An order in the nature of certiorari quashing and/or setting aside the decision to set the TACCs in KAH1, KAH2, KAH3, KAH4, KAH8 and KAH10; and - c.
-An order quashing the references to Kahawai and the TACCs for KAH1, KAH2, KAH3, KAH4, KAH8 and KAH10 in the Schedule to the Fisheries (Total Allowable Commercial Catch) Notice 2004; and - d.
-An order directing the Minister to reconsider and redetermine the decisions setting non-commercial and recreational allowances under sections 20 and 21 of the Act; and - e.
+- a.
+A declaration that the Minister's 2004 and 2005 decisions on kahawai TACCs are invalid and of no effect; and - An order in the nature of certiorari quashing and/or setting aside the Minister's 2004 and 2005 decisions to set the TACCs in KAH1, KAH2, KAH3, KAH4, KAH8 and KAH10; and - c.
+An order quashing the references to Kahawai and the TACCs for KAH1, KAH2, KAH3, KAH4, KAH8 and KAH10 in the Schedule to the Fisheries (Total Allowable Commercial Catch) Notice 2004, and in the Schedule to the Fisheries (Total Allowable Commercial Catch) Notice 2004; and - An order directing the Minister to reconsider and redetermine the Minister's 2004 and 2005 decisions setting non-commercial and recreational allowances under sections 20 and 21 of the Act; and - e.
 Orders giving directions pursuant to section 4(5) of the Judicature

-Amendment Act 1972 as to (i) the proper legal principles to be applied by the Minister in such reconsideration and redetermination and (ii) the matters both relevant and irrelevant to be considered by the Minister. - f.
+Amendment Act 1972 as to (i) the proper legal principles to be applied by the Minister in such reconsideration and redetermination and (ii) the matters both relevant and irrelevant to be considered by the Minister.

+- f.
 Such further and/or alternative directions as the Court thinks fit; - g.
 Costs.